SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 21 February, 2026 at 23:40:01
+# Last Refreshed - 22 February, 2026 at 23:40:44
 The Latest Activity was a VirtualRide -

-<b>🌥️ Zwift - Ocean Lava Cliffside Loop in Watopia</b>
+<b>☁️ Zwift - Loop de Loop in Watopia</b>

-which happened on 16 February, 2026 at 17:42:52
+which happened on 22 February, 2026 at 13:43:48

-Which is 0 years, 0 months, 5 days, 5 hours and 57 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 56 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17418699343
+You can see it here https://www.strava.com/activities/17484272063

 ## Number of Rides
 How many rides have I done each year?